$80.00 Cellar Door

 The Vigneron – Through the Vine Improvement Program in the Adelaide Hills, a brave few brought in a small number of cuttings, which were propagated and planted.
 David Blow’s and his sons established these vines in 2015 on the undulating ironstone slopes of their Macclesfield vineyard at an altitude of 350m.

-The Claim – The 2018 Pawn Maturana Tinta is the first made in Australia, and possibly the world’s first made outside of Rioja*
+The Claim – The 2020 Pawn Maturana Tinta is the second made in Australia, (the first being my 2018) and possibly the world’s first made outside of Rioja*

 The Vineyard Location -35.186149, 138.815208 Macclesfield, Adelaide Hills